-- \External Conflicts- battles against another character, a natural event or a societal issue.
-There are 3 types. - 1.
-Man vs. Man- when a character battles another character.
+External Conflicts- battles against another character, a natural event or a societal issue.
+There are 3 types of External.

+(Describe 2 Man vs. Man Conflicts) - when a character battles another character.

 Examples: This can be a physical fight or simply a dispute between 2 characters.